rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ---

 ## Abstract
 This proposal drastically reduces the gas to add validators and distribute rewards for them.
 It does so by creating a single contract that can be used as the Ethereum withdrawal address for any number of validators.
 In addition, the contract will facilitate the application of megapool-level penalties, as opposed to the current state where penalties are assigned and processed at the minipool level.
-Note that this proposal also enables ETH-only Node operation.
+Note that this proposal also enables ETH-only node operation.

 ## Motivation

 Megapools are motivated by several desires; to lower ongoing costs, to lower the barrier to entry, and to improve penalty handling across what would currently be multiple minipools.
-Both ongoing and upfront costs are reduced by Megapools due to the efficiency savings achieved by using a single smart contract over multiple minipool contracts.
+Both ongoing and upfront costs are reduced by megapools due to the efficiency savings achieved by using a single smart contract over multiple minipool contracts.
 The accounting and processing of penalties is easier to handle with a single contract.

 ETH-only node operation is motivated by a desire to support growth in the demand for rETH and further lower the barrier to entry to Rocket Pool.